markbastian/7guis/README.md

   * Jack in to localhost:7888
   * Open public/index.html in your browser
   * Execute `(shadow.cljs.devtools.api/nrepl-select :frontend)` in your ns.
+* `clj -A:shadow-cljs release frontend` will create a minified js file.
 * Refresher on [gh-pages](https://jiafulow.github.io/blog/2020/07/09/create-gh-pages-branch-in-existing-repo/) creation.